Ultimate Idaho Wedding Planning Checklist (Update 2026)

 Make a guest list.

 Create a wedding Pinterest Board: Get some inspiration!
 Choose formality and theme.
+Figure out your vibe.
 Determine your desired season: spring, summer, fall, or winter.
 This will be so helpful in narrowing down all the choices.
+Is a timeless wedding important to you?
+Here’s how to achieve it.

 Photo by Katy Kahla Photography